Getabout and Community Development

 We aim to develop a small number of pilot projects to demonstrate how communities can work towards solving transport issues.
 In doing this we will be testing out, and refining a ‘transport toolkit’ developed by Northumberland County Council, which aims to help communities to:

-Audit the available services in their area and where appropriate promote them more widely to local people.
-Sometimes part of the problem can be that people are not fully aware of the options available and better publicity might solve their problems, improve take up of existing services and help to ensure that these remain sustainable in the future.
+Understand all the available services in their area and where appropriate promote them more widely to local people.
+Sometimes part of the problem can be that people are not fully aware of the transport options available especially community transport .
+Solutions including better publicity might address these problems, improve take up of existing services and help to ensure that these remain sustainable in the future.

 Carry out a transport needs survey with local residents which is designed to produce robust, realistic evidence of need.
 It is not enough to simply ask local residents if they think better transport provision would be a good idea – many will say yes even if they are unlikely to use a service themselves.
 A good survey needs to identify who needs services (older people, disabled people, adults in one car households who are stuck at home whilst another family member uses the car, young people who are not yet able to drive, those on low incomes), why they need transport (to get to work, health appointments, shops, leisure activities, visit family etc) and at what time of day or of the week they need the services.
 The survey should also identify barriers to accessing transport – a lack of services, mobility issues, affordability, distance from bus stops etc).